 This is a presentation with a question and answer session led by Molly Lynch, Dance Department Chair, and Amy Kim, Director of Student Affairs for the Claire Trevor School of the Arts.
 It will also include a couple of current dance majors to respond to questions about student life in the department and university.

 January 13, 2021 5:00-6:30PM PST via Zoom webinar

 All inquiries must be directed to email@example.com

 Incoming Freshmen Students

-2. Work toward meeting the UCI breadth requirement.
-For the student majoring in Dance, it is especially useful to complete breadth/general education courses prior to transfer, since many of the courses required for the Dance major are not offered at other institutions.
-Completion of breadth courses will allow you to focus on the courses required for your major once you transfer here.
+2. Work toward completing your general education requirements.
+For students majoring in Dance, it is useful to complete your general education courses prior to transfer by way of the Intersegmental General Education Transfer Curriculum (IGETC) if you are transferring from a California community college.
+Completion of general education courses will allow you to focus on the courses required for your major once you transfer here.

 - An approved one-year sequence in English composition

 - Basic training in ballet, jazz, and modern dance technique